xflagstudio/zendesk-incident-protector/README.md

 `zendesk-incident-protector.user.js` requires configuration with two attributes.

 * `hosts` : target hosts to protect.
 * `targetWords` : target words to trigger alert.
-Words will be selected from `common` attribute and matched zendesk host.
+Words will be selected from `common` attribute and matched Zendesk host.

-Be sure to minify json before uploading.
+Be sure to minify JSON before uploading.

 ## Install